neotechz/core-phylogenies/README.md

 # core-phylogenies
-In a core genome, some core genes are more informative than others, and limiting the input data to only those genes can minimize the computational load of constructing core genome phylogenies.
-This repository thus aims to test that by using different ways to subset the core genome.
+In a core genome, some genes may be more informative than others.
+Limiting the input to only those genes can potentially minimize the computational load of constructing phylogenomes.
+This repository aims to test that hypothesis using different ways of subsetting core genes.

+This repository was created by the 'core-phylogenies' group (see Contributors) as part of the Philippine Genome Center - Bioinformatics Training and Internship Program 2025 (PGC-BTIP-2025) under the mentorship of Isaiah Lee, PhD and Franchesca Pascual.